mmistakes/made-mistakes-jekyll/src/_pages/terms.md

 - I do not let the compensation I receive influence the content, topics, posts, or opinions expressed on this website.
 - I respect and value my readers too much to write anything other than my own genuine and objective opinions and advice.

-Just like this website, my Disclosure Policy is a work in progress.
+Just like this website, my disclosure policy is a work in progress.
 As the revenue streams evolve, so will this page.

 ## License